Azure/Azure-Proactive-Resiliency-Library/docs/content/contributing/_index.md

 1. Scripts should exclusively contain code to retrieve resources that do not comply with the APRL recommendation.
 They should not include supporting code, such as Azure sign-in ([Connect-AzAccount](https://learn.microsoft.com/en-us/powershell/module/az.accounts/connect-azaccount), Login-AzAccount) or subscription selection ([Set-AzContext](https://learn.microsoft.com/en-us/powershell/module/az.accounts/set-azcontext), Select-AzSubscription).
 Execute these codes separately from the APRL recommendation PowerShell script.

-1. The script should returned the result as an array of `PSCustomObject` data type, and each result object should only include the following properties:
+1. The script should return the result as an array of the `PSCustomObject` data type, with each result object containing only the following properties:

     {{< alert style="info" >}}
 NOTE: The property names should be in the order they are listed and match exactly.